-The indication from the story leads one to believe that those gathered brought this boy in alive after
+The indication from the story leads one to believe that those who gathered for the meeting were the ones who brought this boy back inside after

 Paul had departed.
 He didn't even get to see the fruit of His prayer, but he knew the fruit of his prayer

 Let us make a conscience decision to walk in the Spirit today.
 We need to tell our soul to submit to the plans and purposes of God and allow our spirit man to rise up and run our lives.
-Our spirits are equipped with everything we need to face whatever comes our way today.
-It has a direct link up with God because that is where the Triune God resides!
+Our spirits are equipped with everything we need to face whatever comes our way.
+It has a direct link to God because it is where the Triune God resides!

 Take the lid off and watch miracles explode!